 The Armistice and the end of World War I initiated a surge of growth in Greensboro, and Lindley Park was well-positioned to benefit from a Second Period of house construction.
 With the expiration of the 15-year term between Van Lindley and the Greensboro Electric Company for the Lindley amusement park, the park was closed and the land sold to real estate developer Aubrey Brooks of the Real Estate and Trust Company in March 1917.
 Plans were revealed for replacement of the park with a residential subdivision.

-Draper’s plans were amended, and the final plat of the neighborhood was penned by engineer George L. Bain.
+The development opportunity was continued by Charles A. Banks Jr. and Draper’s plans were amended.
+The final plat of the neighborhood was penned by engineer George L. Bain.
 Bain demonstrated a pragmatic and efficient interpretation of Draper’s plan with uniform lots and squared intersections.
 The final rendition of Lindley Park featured nearly 60 acres of park space and 1,406 building lots.
 Construction was restricted to one residence and outbuilding per lot.
 All residential structures were to cost at least $7500 and had to obey setbacks of 45 feet from the front property line.
 Sales were racially restricted, though domestic servants and their families were permitted residency.
 No religious restrictions were placed in the deeds.
 All property restrictions expired on June 1, 1950, but restrictions based on race were ruled unenforceable by the Supreme Court in 1948.

 The first residences erected in the Lindley Park plat were along Willowbrook Drive and Lindell Road, overlooking a greensward and stream.
-Perhaps the first was the c.1924 Ethel and Jonathan Hardin House at 809 South Lindell Road – a blend of Colonial and Craftsman styles reminiscent of the resort cottages built in Pinehurst.
-The 1925 Nancy and Henry Clendenin House at 904 Willowbrook took a Dutch Colonial appearance with a side gambrel gable roofline and full width front porch.
-The Victoria and Percy Siler House at 902 Willowbrook was completed around 1928.
-Siler was a brick contractor, and enjoyed a brick home with an English theme featuring a clipped gable and façade of irregular symmetry.
+The first house, completed in 1924, was the Ethel and Jack Hardin House at 809 South Lindell Road – a blend of Colonial and Craftsman styles reminiscent of the resort cottages built in Pinehurst (image, right).
+The second and third houses include the Craftsman bungalow of Annie and Luther Klutz House at 2612 Sherwood Street and the Dutch Colonial Nancy and Henry Clendenin House at 904 Willowbrook.
+Another early house within the original Lindley Park plat is the Victoria and Percy Siler House at 902 Willowbrook, completed around 1928.
+Siler was a brick contractor and enjoyed a brick home with an English theme featuring a clipped gable and an irregular and asymmetrical façade.

 The John Van Lindley elementary school at 2700 Camden Road was completed in 1929 to address enrollment pressures at the Pomona School.
 The school was occupied by first, second, and third grade students from Sunset Hills and Pomona, and contained nine classrooms, an auditorium, cafeteria, offices, a library, and a health clinic.
 The two-story brick building is in the style of collegiate Neoclassical architecture.